Amnesty says Shell, Eni negligent on Nigeria oil spills

 Shell has reported 1,010 spills since 2011, and Eni 820 since 2014, according to Amnesty, which said among those 1,830 reports it found 89 “about which there are reasonable doubts surrounding the cause provided by the oil companies”.

-In 2015, the Bodo community and a British law firm negotiated a 55 million pound pollution settlement with Shell in 2015.
+In 2015, the Bodo community and a British law firm negotiated a 55 million pound pollution settlement with Shell.

 The Natural Resource Governance Institute, a non-profit group that advises countries on how to manage oil, gas and mineral resources, acknowledged there were sometimes difficulties on both sides.